Joe Gresko

-Joe Gresko is an American Democratic Party politician currently serving as a member of the Connecticut House of Representatives from the 121st district, which includes part of Stratford, since 2016.
+Joe Gresko (born June 11, 1964) is an American Democratic Party politician currently serving as a member of the Connecticut House of Representatives from the 121st district, which includes part of Stratford, since 2016.
 Gresko was first elected in a 2016 special election to replace former representative Terry Backer after previously being the spokesman for Bridgeport mayor Joe Ganim.
 Gresko was re-elected in 2018 over Republican Robert Mitchell.
 And again in 2020, over Republican Ed Scinto.
 Gresko currently serves as a member of the House Energy and Technology Committee, and co-chair of the Environment Committee.

 Political positions

 In 2025, Gresko introduced legislation to legalize commercial rabbit slaughter in Connecticut.
 The legislation was criticized by animal rights and welfare activists who argued that slaughtering rabbits is inhumane.